-Definition of Structure; Key elements in designing an organization structure; Types of organizational designs; Organizational structures in new age (after COVID-19), Employee behavior in different organizational structure.
-Organizational Culture: Definition of organizational culture; Characteristics of organizational culture; Uniformity of culture; Types of culture; Functions of culture; Learning culture: Stories; rituals and ceremonies; Material symbols; Language; Changing organizational culture: The change process.
+Definition of Structure; Key elements in designing an organization structure; Types of organizational designs; Organizational structures in new age of Industry 5.0, Employee behavior in different organizational structure.
+Organizational Culture: Definition of organizational culture; Characteristics of organizational culture; Uniformity of culture; Types of culture; Functions of culture; Learning culture: Stories; rituals and ceremonies; Material symbols; Language; Changing organizational culture in the era of digitalization and Industry 5.0.